mkumm/mkumm_blog/content/about/index.md

 draft = false
 +++

-## TL;DR;
+## tl;dr (too long; didn't read)

 I was born in a suburb of Detroit and I am now living in Krakow, Poland.
-I work as an Elixir Developer for Simplebet.
-I have family, friends, and a house in Detroit, so I travel back often.
+I work as an [Elixir](https://elixir-lang.org/) Developer for [Simplebet](https://www.simplebet.ai/).
+I have family, friends, and a house in the Detroit area so I travel back to Michigan often.

 ## Current Work

-My full time day job lets me work in Elixir for a data supplier to sport books; allowing them to offer in-game betting propositions.
+My full time day job lets me work in Elixir for a company that supplies data to sports books; allowing them to offer in-game bet.
 I work with an amazingly supportive team with some of the brightest in the Elixir community.
-We work mainly in Elixir Phoenix LiveView and Surface.
-I am starting to get more interested in the Machine Learning and Site Reliability Engineering as well as continue to master Elixir/Phoenix.
+We work mainly in Elixir, Phoenix, LiveView, and Surface.
+I am starting to get more interested in Machine Learning and Site Reliability Engineering as well as continuing to master Elixir/Phoenix.

 ## Previousl Work

-My professional career has followed to simulatanuos paths.
+My professional career has followed to simultaneous paths.
 One in technology and the other in business management and leadership.
 Although this may seem like a strange path, I never saw them as that different.

 ### Development

 ### Leadership

 Professionally I have been lucky enough to create in C, PHP, Python, and Elixir with most of the web technologies that complement the languages.
-These days I play around in Rust, Haskell, Ocaml, Go, Gleam, and others as well as the technologies supporting the current wave of AI.
+These days I play around in Rust, Haskell, OCaml, Go, Gleam, and others as well as the technologies supporting the current wave of AI.

 In the past I have had several leadership roles (CTO, Operations Management, IT Director, Development Manager) and have enjoyed